-THE FIRST FIVE YEARS OF THE COMMUNIST INTERNATION AL. Key speeches and articles by Trotsky when he stood at the head of the Soviet Union together with Lenin.
-Discussions of war, peace and revolution read with startling freshness.
+WHERE IS BRITAIN GOING?
+THE FIRST FIVE YEARS OF THE COMMUNIST INTERNATION ong out of print.
+Paper, \$1.50.
+LITERATURE AND REVOLU AL. Key speeches and articles by TION.
+Cloth.
+Special \$2.49: paper.
+Trotsky when he stood at the head of the Soviet Union together with MY LIFE.
+Tretsky's autobio-Lenin.
+Discussions of war, peace graphy, besides being fascinating reading, is a major aid to underand revolution read with startling freshness.
 Two volumes.
 Cloth, \$7 Special \$5.50.
-TROTSKY'S DIARY IN EXILE 1935.
-Remarkable pages jotted while the author was under virtua house arrest in France.
+TROTSKY'S DIARY IN EXILE: 1935.
+Remarkable pages jotted while the author was under virtual house arrest in France.
 Cloth, \$4.
 STALIN.
+This factual biography, almost finished when Trotsky was HISTORY OF AMERICAN TROT.

+SKYISM.
+The founder of the So

+cialist Workers party tells about

-This factual biography almost finished when Trotsky was murdered, offers convincing evidence of the author's objectivity Cloth, \$3.50.
+THE REVOLUTION BETRAYED. murdered, offers convincing evi-Still the best basic analysis of dence of the author's objectivity.
+Soviet society.
+Cloth, \$3.
+Paper, \$2.
+Cloth, \$3.50.
 Paper, \$1.95.

 Books by James P. Cannon:

 NOTEBOOK OF AN AGITATOR.
 Socialist journalism at its best.
 Over a hundred articles from the pen of an active participant in the events of thirty years of labor history.
 The campaign to save Sacco and Vanzetti from the electric chair, the historic strike movement of the mid-thirties, the Korean War, prize fighting, intellectuals, movies, Stalinist ideology, and many others in this collection.
 Special for the holidays: cloth, \$3.25.
-Paper, \$1.95.
+Paper, \$1.95. the difficult early days in the struggle to build a revolutionary socialist party in America.
+Cloth \$2.75; paper, \$2.
+STRUGGLE FOR A PROLETAR-IAN PARTY.
+Documents written in the fight, against the anti-Soviel faction headed by Shachtman and Burnham.
+A must for students of socialist politics.
+Cloth, \$2.75.